abhimk2892/upgrad_assignment_log_reg/README.md

 Details of files given:

 LEADSCORE.ipynb : The python file showing coding and data analysis AssignmentSubjectiveQuestions_answered.pdf : subjective questions answered
+X-Eductaion: This is a presentation of X-Eductaion's business problems and technical approach towards solving the business problem
+Upgrad_case